fedenunez/creative-theme-jekyll/bli-guides/bli-pro-user-guide.md

 The resources to be accessed via the user interfaces are configured in this page.
 The user interfaces are:

-+ _BLApp_
-+ Overlay menus in the TVs and the Webpanel accessed from a browser.
++ _BLApp_: _BLI_ specific user control application that could be installed at any _iOS_ based device.
++ _Webpanel_: User control interface accesible through _BLI_ web interface.
++ _TV overlay menu_: User control interface accesible through any _Bang & Olufsen_ NetworkLink TV.
+Same layout as _Webpanel_.

-Configurations are synchronized in real time towards the Webpanel and the TV overlay menu.
+Configurations are synchronized in real time towards the _Webpanel_ and the _TV overlay menu_.
 Synchronization with the _BLApp_ is done periodically and could be forced activating **Configuration > Quick save revision**.

 <img src="pictures/pro-guide/interfaces.png" class="img-fluid" alt="Interfaces page"/>